AI Workshop: learn to build apps with AI →

 })

-In this callback, you can check from which version the user is updating, and perform some operations accordingly.
+In this callback, you can check which version the user is upgrading from and perform the appropriate operations.

-You can perform a migration from a previous database version using this syntax
+You can perform a migration from a previous database version using this pattern:

 (async () => {